titandev/dischook-1/README.md

 # Dischook
- An easy to use and very lightweight webhook library for sending messages to a discord channels
+ An easy to use and very lightweight webhook library for sending messages to discord channels
 # Examples
 ```js
 const dischook  =  require('dischook');